garylirocks/quickrefs/microsoft-entra-id.markdown

   - Group owners
     - Best reviewers in most cases
   - Selected users, delegated review capability when the review is created
-    - Groups synced from on-prem AD can not have owners in AAD, you should specify reviewers while creating the review
+    - Groups synced from on-prem AD can not have owners in Entra, you should specify reviewers while creating the review
     - Reviewers will need to take action in on-prem AD
   - Members of the group, attesting for themselves

 ### Licenses

-Access review is a AAD Premium P2 feature.
+Access review is a Entra Premium P2 feature.

 These users requires P2 licenses: